A dynamical systems perspective on the thermodynamics of late-time cosmology: Summary and discussion

 \section{Summary and discussion}

 We investigate thermodynamic aspects of the cosmological evolution of the spatially flat FLRW universe using the Hayward-Kodama formalism.
-We focus on two scenarios: the $\Lambda${}CDM concordance model of cosmology, and the quintessence models of dark energy with exponential potentials.
-By mapping the thermodynamic quantities onto the phase spaces of these models, we examine the possibility of thermodynamic stability and phase transition in a way that is insensitive to the initial condition of the cosmological evolution.
+We focus on three scenarios: the $\Lambda${}CDM concordance model of cosmology, the quintessence models of dark energy with exponential potentials, and phantom model of non-canonical scalar field with exponential potential.
+We recast the relevant thermodynamic quantities directly into the phase space coordinates.
+This mapping provides valuable insights into their global behavior, particularly at the critical points.
+Consequently, we can evaluate thermodynamic stability and phase transitions in a way that is independent of the initial conditions of the evolution.

-In both the concordance model and the quintessence models, the phase transition curve --- indicated by diverging specific heats --- appears to create a separation between the past and future attractors in the phase space.
+In all the models under consideration, the phase transition curve --- indicated by diverging specific heats --- appears to create a separation between the past and future attractors in the phase space.
 Consequently, all orbits corresponding to physically viable solutions must intersect these curves at some stage of the evolution.
-This exercise indicates that \emph{a thermodynamic phase transition is thus inevitable in these models} and not an artifact of the choice of the initial condition.
+This exercise indicates that \emph{a thermodynamic phase transition is thus inevitable during the evolution of the universe} and not an artifact of the choice of the initial condition.

 Addressing a speculation raised in~\cite{Duary:2023nnf}, we show that the deceleration to acceleration transition is generally distinct from the thermodynamic phase transition.
 Although the two transitions may occur `nearly simultaneously' for the concordance model, these phenomena are not fundamentally connected.
 In fact, the phase transition occurs during the decelerating phase for $\Lambda${}CDM model with finite radiation component.
 This distinction is more obvious in the case of quintessence models, where the universe might never accelerate but encounters a phase transition for some initial conditions, while it can also accommodate phase transition during accelerated phase for other initial conditions.